-16.16.050(4) Reviewing Parties.
+Reviewing Parties.
 Due deference has been given to the comments and recommendations of reviewing parties.

-The City mailed 122 notices to neighboring property owners within 1200' and the 25 review agencies that are typically provided with Three comments were received the opportunity to comment. regarding the project; two were from residents and one from a review agency.
-The review agency did not have any concerns, one resident was in opposition of the project due to an existing homeless problem in the area, and the other resident provided comments regarding an access on Knik-Goose Bay Road.
-Copies of the comments received by staff are included in this packet.
+The City mailed 25 notices to neighboring property owners within 1200' and the 25 review agencies that are typically provided with the opportunity to comment.
+Only one comment from the Borough Fire Code office was received at time of preparation of this staff report, which indicated that building plans must be submitted to them for review/approval.
 Any comments received after the compilation of the packet will be provided at the public hearing.